 Advertisement

-However, the tougher the upbringing, the wilder the stories become.
+However, as we have seen in many cases, the tougher the upbringing, the wilder the stories become.
 This is why Will Compton believes that “country boys have good old-school throwing-it-back drinking stories.”
+The Bussin’ With The Boys host asked Josh Allen if he had a story worth sharing, something everyone could laugh about.

 Allen didn’t hesitate to play along.
-“I actually didn’t drink for 11 years,” he said, pausing just long enough for Compton to raise an eyebrow before delivering the punchline: “Then I turned 12.”
+“I actually didn’t drink for 11 years,” he said, pausing just long enough for Compton to raise an eyebrow before delivering the punchline.
+“Then I turned 12.”

 This was classic Josh Allen, who leaned into his easygoing country-boy charm before things took an intriguing turn.
-Compton, who was clearly fishing for a juicy story, asked: “Have you ever, uh… kicked the door in or knocked the door down?”
+Compton, who was fishing for a juicy story, asked: “Have you ever, uh… kicked the door in or knocked the door down?”

-The reigning NFL MVP, caught slightly off guard, shot back: “Did somebody tell you that?”
-“This is an interview,” Lewan reminded him with a grin, but Allen was already suspicious.
+“This is an interview,” Lewan reminded Allen with a grin, but the quarterback was already suspicious.
 “That is very specific,” he said, clearly amused but guarded.

 “Yeah, very specific door.
 Just… maybe one day, one night, I don’t know, there was a door that was kicked down.
 I can neither confirm nor deny,” the QB then added.

-Allen, in response, gave just enough to keep the mystery alive: “At a bar in Laramie.
-There’s only three of them, so you can do some research there.”
 When Lewan teased that maybe the door was “talking a little sh*t,” Allen chuckled and replied: “I guess so.
 I guess so.”

 Whether or not a door in Laramie ever felt the full force of the Bills’ QB, the way he told it ensured that country-boy Allen’s ‘alcohol-induced frivolity’ will live on in NFL podcast lore.